-The financial report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards ("AASBs") (including Australian Interpretations) adopted by the Australian Accounting Standards Board ("AASB") and the Corporations Act 2001.
-The financial report of the Group complies with International Financial Reporting Standards ("IFRSs") and interpretations adopted by the International Accounting Standards Board ("IASB").
+The financial report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards ("AASBs") (including Australian Interpretations) adopted by Australian Accounting Standards Board ("AASB") and the Corporations Act 2001. financial report of the Group complies with Financial Reporting International Standards ("IFRSs") and interpretations adopted by the International Accounting Standards Board ("IASB").